microsoft/wineryjs/docs/api/object-context.md

 }
 ```
 ## Override Chain
-`ObjectContext` can be chained to form an override relationship, that child context can inherit/override behaviors from its parent.
+Object context can be chained to form an override relationship, that child context can inherit/override behaviors from its parent.

 By chaining all runtime entities together, from `Request`,  `RequestTemplate` to `Application` and `Host`, users can override behaviors for object creation and retrieval at any of these 4 levels.

 ![Object Context Overriding Chain](../images/object-context-chain.png)

 ## Object Creation
-Winery.js provides two ways for object creation, one is to construct an object from a plain JavaScript object input (Object types), the other is to create an object from a URI (Object providers)
+Winery.js provides two ways for object creation, one is to construct an object from a plain JavaScript object input through **object types**, the other is to create an object from a URI through **object providers**

 ### Object Types
+Object types are mapped to their factory method
 - For primitive types, method `ObjectContext.create` simply pass through their values.

 - For object-type input, a string property *"_type"* is required, which will be used as a key to look up constructor (or factory method) for creating the object.